aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     + [Game Client](#game-client)
   * [License](#license)

-This repository contains a simple 3D game GameLift example with a backend service designed especially for getting started with MacOS, Windows and mobile development and leveraging deployment automation.
+This repository contains a simple GameLift example with a backend service designed for getting started with MacOS, Windows and mobile session-based multiplayer game development and leveraging deployment automation.

 **Note**: This repository exists for **example purposes only** and you always need to build and validate your own solution for production use.

 # Key Features
 * Uses CloudFormation to automate the deployment of all resources
 * Uses a Serverless API to initiate matchmaking built with Serverless Application Model
-* Leverages FlexMatch matchmaking
+* Leverages FlexMatch latency-based matchmaking
-* Runs on Amazon Linux 2 on the GameLift service
+* Runs on Amazon Linux 2 on the GameLift service in two Regional locations
 * Uses Cognito Identity Pools to store user identities and authenticate them against the backend
 * Deployed with shell (MacOS) or PowerShell (Windows) scripts
 * Includes configuration to push custom logs and metrics to CloudWatch with CloudWatch Agent
-* Client works on mobile platforms
+* Client works on multiple platforms including mobile
 * Uses Unity engine for server and client

 The project is a simple "game" where 2-10 players join the same session and move around with their 3D characters.
-The movements are sent through the server to other players and the characters created and removed as players join and leave.
+The movement inputs are sent to the server which runs the game simulation on a headless Unity process and syncs state back to all players.

 # Contents